 2. Synthetic Benchmark Scores

 I have tested both of these SSDs multiple times.
-And, I know there is no way 970 EVO Plus can beat the 980 Pro in real-time performance.
-But, the competition is tough when you connect both of them on PCIe 3.0 ports.
+And, I know there is no way the 970 EVO Plus can beat the 980 Pro in real-time performance.
+But, the competition is tough when you connect both of them to PCIe 3.0 ports.